StanleyGodbehere/Image-Segmentation/README.md

 # Image-Segmentation
-Using a U-net architecture for image segmentation
+PyTorch U-net model for image segmentation
+Deployed for brain tumour detection trained on the BraTS2020 dataset